Pension pot top-ups before 6 April

 The (pension) annual allowance is set at £40,000 for this tax year.
 However, a taper applies which reduces this allowance if you have:

 - adjusted net income of £240,000 or more (broadly income including pension contributions); and

 - threshold income of £200,000 or more (broadly income excluding pension contributions).

 Where both of these apply, the annual allowance is reduced by £2 for every £1 by which adjusted net income exceeds £240,000 until the minimum level of the annual allowance is reached.
-This is set at £4,000 for 2020/21.
+This is currently set at £4,000.

 A reduced annual allowance – the money purchase annual allowance (MPAA) — also applies if you have flexibly accessed a money purchase pension pot having reached the age of 55.
-This is set at £4,000 for 2020/21.
+This is also currently set at £4,000.